5 min read

 This may surprise many Avid coffee drinkers, but a study showed that lightly roasted coffee contains the most caffeine among all other types of roast.
 And as we’ve mentioned, caffeine helps with weight loss by boosting metabolism and suppressing appetite.

-Tip #3: Drink 3-4 cups of weight loss coffee a day (and not more)
+3. Drink 3-4 cups of weight-loss coffee a day (and not more)

 The sweet spot of coffee is drinking 3–4 cups a day.
 This allows you to reap the rewards of weight loss coffee without suffering the effects of overdrinking.

-Drinking too much coffee may disrupt your sleep cycle, cause headaches, trigger anxiety, and heart palpitations.
+Drinking too much coffee may disrupt your sleep cycle, cause headaches, trigger anxiety, and cause heart palpitations.

 If you’re watching your caffeine intake, drink decaf coffee.
 Decaf coffee is also shown to help in suppressing appetite, making you feel full for a longer period.

-Tip #4: Pair weight loss coffee with a healthy diet
+4. Pair weight-loss coffee with a healthy diet

 Coffee alone does not help you lose weight.
 Consider it as a supplement.